fredrik-eriksson/kodi_projcontrol/README.rst

 Projector Control for Kodi
 ==========================
 Service add-on to Kodi for controling projectors with a RESTful API.
 This is intended to be used on stand-alone media centers running Kodi.
-I use it on my raspberry pi OpenELEC installation.
+I use it on my raspberry pi XBian installation.

 Features
 --------